Tommyshub/flask-movie-project/readme.md

 <br/>

-- I did not take the profile page in to considiration when I created the wireframes so that is not shown there.
+- I did not take the profile page into consideration when I created the wireframes so that is not shown there.
 I also added a link to the home page because of the profile and this changed the look of my navbar a bit.

 <br/>